sahuidhsu/GPT-KUnit-coder/README.md

 ```bash
 ./main.py <path to file> <start line> <end line>
 ```
-This will automatically generate the KUnit code for the file you specified as well as test and self-debug. \
+This will automatically generate the KUnit code for the file you, test it and self-debug. \
 Please use relative path to Linux kernel root instead of absolute path. \
 For example, if you want to generate KUnit code for `<linux_path>/drivers/nvme/host/trace.c` with function located between line 21 and 35, your command would be: